mcclure/lovr-oculus-mobile/README.md

 * Copy the file downloaded from osig-generator into `LovrApp/assets`

-* You need to build the gradle scripts in `deps/openal-soft` and `cmakelib`, then run the installDebug target of the gradle script in `LovrApp/Projects/Android`.
+* You need to build the gradle script in `cmakelib`, then run the installDebug target of the gradle script in `LovrApp/Projects/Android`.
 You can do this with the `gradlew` script in the root, but it will need the Android tools in `PATH` and the sdk install location in `ANDROID_HOME`.
 You can just run this at the Bash prompt from the repository root to do all of this:

-        (export PATH="/Applications/Android Studio.app/Contents/jre/jdk/Contents/Home/bin":~/Library/Android/sdk/platform-tools:$PATH ANDROID_HOME=~/Library/Android/sdk GRADLE=`pwd`/gradlew; (cd deps/openal-soft-gradle && $GRADLE build) && (cd cmakelib && $GRADLE build) && (cd LovrApp/Projects/Android && $GRADLE installDebug)) && say "Done"
+        (export PATH="/Applications/Android Studio.app/Contents/jre/jdk/Contents/Home/bin":~/Library/Android/sdk/platform-tools:$PATH ANDROID_HOME=~/Library/Android/sdk GRADLE=`pwd`/gradlew; (cd cmakelib && $GRADLE build) && (cd LovrApp/Projects/Android && $GRADLE installDebug)) && say "Done"

 Notes:
 * You have to have turned on developer mode on your headset before deploying.